Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 Notice the version information for the development dependencies is added to the `package.json` file under the `devDependencies` key.

-To use Eslint, we need to set up a `.eslintrc.json` file to provide the rules we want to enforce.
+To use Eslint, we need to set up a `eslint.config.mjs` file to provide the rules we want to enforce.

 In the project directory type: